fedenunez/creative-theme-jekyll/bli-guides/bli-advanced-user-guide.md

 This guide provides:
 - A description of all elements that come inside a _BeoLiving Intelligence_ box.
 - How to find and access _BeoLiving Intelligence_ within the network.
-- An overview of different sections of its web interface in _BASIC_ mode.
+- An overview of different sections of its web interface in _ESSENTIAL_ mode.
 - How to upgrade your _BeoLiving Intelligence_ to _PRO_ mode.

-Most of _BeoLiving Intelligence_ configuration and usage in _BASIC_ mode it's done through the _BeoLiving App_.
+Most of _BeoLiving Intelligence_ configuration and usage in _ESSENTIAL_ mode it's done through the _BeoLiving App_.
 This Smart Device application lets you customize your installation and control all devices in it. _BeoLiving Intelligence_ also provides a web interface, which out of the box provides Network settings and User access control management.
 After upgrading your controller to _BeoLiving Intelligence PRO_, the web interface becomes the most important tool for installation, configuration and programming.

 ## Terminology

-+ _BeoLiving Intelligence BASIC_: BeoLiving Intelligence in _BASIC_ mode.
++ _BeoLiving Intelligence ESSENTIAL_: BeoLiving Intelligence in _ESSENTIAL_ mode.
 + _BeoLiving Intelligence PRO_: BeoLiving Intelligence in _PRO_ mode.
 + _BLI_: Alias for BeoLiving Intelligence.
-+ _BLI BASIC_: Alias for BeoLiving Intelligence _BASIC_.
++ _BLI ESSENTIAL_: Alias for BeoLiving Intelligence _ESSENTIAL_.
 + _BLI PRO_: Alias for BeoLiving Intelligence _PRO_.
 + _BLApp_: BeoLiving App.
 + _LAN_: Local Area Network.